Discovering Complementary Colors (with Free Color Wheel Printable)

 In art, be sure to use complementary colors to highlight eye-catching elements in your painting or drawing.
 For example, a bright orange sunset against a deep blue sky will draw the eye.

 In design, complementary colors are great for creating attention-grabbing posters or even websites.
-For example, a red button on a green background will stand out and make you want to click it.
+For example, a red button on a green background will stand out and make you want to click.

 In fashion, wearing complementary colors can really make your outfit pop.
-The experimenting is so much fun!
+Experimenting with these colors is so much fun!
 Try pairing a blue dress with orange accessories for a really bold look.

 Frequently Asked Questions About Complementary Colors